 Using System Information

-Another way to find information about your motherboard is by opening up your laptop and looking for the model number manufacturer of your motherboard itself.
-This method can be pretty hectic.
+Another way to find information about your motherboard is to open your laptop and search for your motherboard manufacturer’s model number.
+This method can be quite hectic.

 Checking Your GPU

-When it comes to gaming or using graphics-intensive programs, your GPU is the most important component.
-In this guide, we’re going to find out how to check your GPU on your laptop.
-That way, you will know if your GPU is where it needs to be.
-To check your GPU,
+When it comes to gaming or graphics-intensive programs, your GPU is the most important component.
+In this guide, you’ll learn how to check your laptop’s GPU.
+That way, you’ll know if your GPU is where it should be.
+To check your laptop GPU,

 - Click on the Windows Start button and search for “Device Manager”